 For Vrbo Partner reservations:

-Payment processing is handled by Hospitable or Stripe
+Guest payments are processed by Hospitable or Stripe

-Vrbo commissions are billed separately from payouts
+Vrbo bills commissions or subscription fees separately from reservation payouts

 A screenshot showing a Vrbo Partner reservation with commission and payment processing fees displayed